datamachines/cuda_tensorflow_opencv/README.md

 In order to mount weights within the container, or other persistant location for code and such, use one or more `-v /local/directory:/container/mount` to mount your "local directory" inside the running instance at "container mount" location.

 To exit Jupyter Notebook, you can either docker kill the running instance of press the Quit button within the URL.

-Because this feature has been asked a few times, we have added a means to build those and are releasing those on DockerHub.

 ###  7.4. <a name='TestingYolov4onyourwebcamLinuxandGPUonly'></a>Testing Yolo v4 on your webcam (Linux and GPU only)